Stop The Scroll: 10 Principles for Creating Thumb-Stopping Ads

 If differentiation is the key to curing inattention blindness, then the best cure for the endless scroll is something unexpected, something a little weird, something different.

-You may be asking yourself, “Ok so how do I do different?”
-And that’s a difficult question to ask, but that’s why we keep a team of incredibly talented strategists, designers, and GMM around to help guide us through these difficult questions.
+You may be asking yourself, “Okay, so how do I do something different?”
+And that’s a difficult question to ask, but that’s why we keep a team of incredibly talented strategists, designers, and growth marketing managers around to help guide us through these difficult questions.

-While yes, these decisions they’re making may be based on their data, and their audiences, it’s important to understand that finding a niche is important to building an audience and catering your ads to that audience by way of not trying to directly target the same people they’re targeting and discovering how to stop the scroll in new segments.
+While yes, these decisions they’re making may be based on their data, and their audiences, it’s important to understand that finding a niche is important.
+It helps you build your own audience and cater your ads to that audience by not trying to directly target the same people they’re targeting and discovering how to stop the scroll in new segments.

 Ok, You Can Stop!